|Nutritional Guidelines (per serving)|

 If your soup bowls can stand the heat from the preheated broiler—sturdy stoneware, cast iron, or porcelain—you can broil the bread and cheese directly on the hot soup.

-In a medium saucepan, combine the beef broth with the cooked onion; bring to a boil.
+In a medium saucepan, combine the beef broth with the cooked onion and bring to a boil.
 Reduce the heat to low and cover the pan.
 Simmer for 25 to 30 minutes.

 Meanwhile, heat the broiler and place the French bread slices on a foil-lined baking pan.
 Toast the French bread about 4 inches from the heat until golden brown on both sides.
 Sprinkle each slice evenly with the Gruyere and Parmesan cheeses; broil just until cheese is melted and bubbling.